alexandria08/MeXE402_Midterm_Alexandria-Comia_Tristan-Kiefer-Doyugan/README.md

   ![removing duplicates](https://github.com/user-attachments/assets/925aba8f-2abc-40c4-bc07-17591f2983df)

 ### Getting the inputs and outputs
+  This method from the pandas library is to select specific rows and columns from a DataFrame.

+- **X for independent variables**
-This line of code is extracting a subset of the dataset_cleaned DataFrame that includes all rows and all columns except the first and the last.
-Then stored in the variable X, which is a NumPy array containing the independent variables used for modeling.
+The code extracting a subset of the dataset_cleaned DataFrame that includes all rows and all columns except the first and the last.

+- **y for dependent variable**
+The code extracts all values from the last column of the cleaned dataset and stores them in the variable y.

 ## Methodology for Logistic Regression